Untold Innovation: A few minutes with Wendy Lea

 UC: What role do you feel that storytelling plays in innovation?
 Could you describe the importance of storytelling to your own work?

 Storytelling is important in tech innovation, and it looks a little different depending on the size of your company.
 Technology innovation entrepreneurs and startups–folks who don’t have a budget to go get a PR firm–have to do it on their own.
 Everyone is a publisher now.
-The nature of technology, and tools like blogging and LinkedIn, make it possible for individuals and startups alike to self-market.
+The nature of technology, and tools like blogging and LinkedIn, make it possible for individuals and startups alike to self-market, and there are plenty of useful guides on how to effectively market your business online available too.
 Corporations, on the other hand, can be high level and abstract when it comes to the structure and strategy for communicating their ideas.
 That’s not how startups talk about their own innovation–their storytelling is much more directed at gaining visibility for their category overall, like A.I. and health care, to their very specific product and service, or a compelling explanation of their own personal journey.
 It’s storytelling beyond a presentation of ideas.

 *Interviews are not endorsements of individuals or businesses.